Christian Kinsombi

-Christian Kinsombi (born 24 August 1999) is a German professional footballer who plays as a left winger for SV Sandhausen.
+Christian Kinsombi (born 24 August 1999) is a German professional footballer who plays as a left winger for Hansa Rostock.

 Career

 Kinsombi made his professional debut for KFC Uerdingen in the first round of the 2019–20 DFB-Pokal on 9 August 2019, coming on as a substitute in the 58th minute for Osayamen Osawe in the home match against Bundesliga side Borussia Dortmund.

 Personal life

 Kinsombi is of Democratic Republic of the Congo descent.
 His older brother David Kinsombi is also a professional footballer.